artemvasilkin/wm-go/docs/guide/commands.md

   - In case it's a new branch - push and set the remote as upstream
 - Create a Pull Request to the prod branch

-### Republish an existing block on a certain server
+### wm-republish: Republish an existing block on a certain server

 ```console
 $ wm-republish <server>